 Conclusion

-So, I hope this guide solves your cherry shrimp jumping out of the tank problem.
-I followed these methods and my cherry shrimps are living peacefully ever since.
-I hope yours do too.
+So, I hope this guide solves your cherry shrimp’s problem of jumping out of the tank.
+I followed these methods, and my cherry shrimp have been living peacefully ever since.
+I hope yours do, too.

 Happy shrimp keeping.